epfl-lasa/cpr_load_support/README.md

 This repository provides a controller for a robotic arm to recieve a heavy load (with known mass) at a expected height and lower it down to a user-friendly height and carry it around.
 Moreover, the robot uses speech to notify the human-user with the state of the controller.

 While generic in its approach, this specific impelementation is done for clearpath mobile-robot with UR5 robotic-arm.
-The only requirment is that the robot has a impedance controller implemented.
-For our case at lasa, we are using our [ridgeback_ur5_controllers](https://github.com/epfl-lasa/ridgeback_ur5_controller/tree/devel).
+The only requirment (for other robots) is to have an impedance controller implemented.
+For our case at lasa, we are using our impelementation at [ridgeback_ur5_controllers](https://github.com/epfl-lasa/ridgeback_ur5_controller/tree/devel).